-Figure 27: Network - General setup screen.
+Figure 28: Network - General setup screen.

-Highlight Multi Stream and press the the I button to toggle between On and Off.
+Highlight Multi Stream and press the 🖃 button to toggle between On and Off.
 When it is On, the DVR supports more than one stream.
 You can configure to use a different stream depending on the layout mode or channel in a remote program.

-Highlight the first box beside Remote Watch - bps/ips.
+Highlight the box under the ips heading and press the 🗗 button.
 You can select the Transfer Speed.
 The available value differs depending on the quality and resolution settings.